Logistic regression is another technique borrowed by machine learning from the field of statistics.

 P(X) = P(Y=1|X)

-We’re predicting probabilities?
-I thought logistic regression was a classification algorithm?
+Are we predicting probabilities?
+I thought logistic regression was a classification algorithm.

 Logistic regression is a linear method, but the predictions are transformed using the logistic function.
-The impact of this is that we can no longer understand the predictions as a linear combination of the inputs as we can with linear regression, for example, continuing on from above, the model can be stated as:
+The impact of this is that we can no longer understand the predictions as a linear combination of the inputs as we can with linear regression.
+For example, continuing from above, the model can be stated as:

 p(X) = e^(b0 + b1*X) / (1 + e^(b0 + b1*X))